krunch3r76/gompress/README.md

 expect gompress to evolve with golem and to become more performant accordingly e.g. with improved networking. gompress is continually being optimized within current parameters however. stay tuned.

---min-cpu-threads is set to 0 by default to parallelize compression of task data across all cores on the assigned provider. it is recommended to leave the default on min-cpu-threads but adjust the --divisions argument to optimize a run. begin with the assumption that providers give at most one core and --divisions will imply the number of cores you want to parallelize across. the larger the file, the more divisions might make sense. if unsure, leave at the default.
+--min-cpu-threads is set to 0 by default to parallelize compression of task data across all cores on the assigned provider. it is recommended to leave the default on min-cpu-threads but adjust the --divisions argument to optimize a run. begin with the assumption that providers give at most one core and --divisions will imply the number of cores you want to parallelize across. the larger the file, asjusting to more divisions might make sense and vice-versa. if unsure, leave at the default.

 ## todo
 project memory requirements to better anticipate node requirements.